Delay-rate tradeoff in ergodic interference alignment: Best schemes

-We noted previously child schemes produced by sharing the parent scheme $\JAPB([m])$ were particularly effective.
+Figure 1 shows that sharing the parent scheme $\JAPB(m)$ is particularly effective.
 The following theorem shows this.

-\begin{theorem} For regimes I and II, as above, and as $n \to \infty$, we have the following results for the delay exponent $T(n)$ of child schemes based on $\JAPB([m])$ parent schemes: \begin{itemize} \item \textbf{Regime I:} Fix $\alpha\in (0,1/2]$.
+\begin{theorem} Let $T(n)$ be the delay exponent of child schemes based on $\JAPB(m)$ parent schemes for $n$-users with at least $\DOF(n)$ degrees of freedom Then: \begin{itemize} \item \textbf{Regime I:} Fix $\alpha\in (0,1/2]$.
 Then the delay exponent for $\DOF(n) = \alpha$ scales quadratically, in that

 \item \textbf{Regime II:} Fix $\beta > 1$.
 Then the delay exponent for $\DOF(n) = \beta/n$ is constant, in that

 \end{itemize} \end{theorem}